breandan/kotlingrad/README.md

 ## Testing

-Kotlin𝛁 claims to eliminate certain runtime errors, but how can we be sure the proposed implementation is not incorrect?
-One way is to use a method borrowed from the Haskell community called property-based testing, closely related to [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing).
+Kotlin𝛁 claims to eliminate certain runtime errors, but what guarantees do we have the proposed implementation is not incorrect?
+One way is to use a  borrowed from the Haskell community called property-based testing, closely related to [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing).
 Notable implementations include [QuickCheck](https://github.com/nick8325/quickcheck) and [Hypothesis](https://github.com/HypothesisWorks/hypothesis), and [ScalaTest](http://www.scalatest.org/user_guide/property_based_testing) (ported to Kotlin in [KotlinTest](https://github.com/kotlintest/kotlintest)).
 It uses algebraic properties to verify the result of an operation using semantically equivalent but syntactically distinct expressions, which in theory should produce the same answer.
-Kotlin𝛁 uses two such mechanisms to test its AD implementation:
+Kotlin𝛁 uses two such mechanisms to validate its AD implementation:

-* Symbolic differentiation: manually find the derivative and compare the values returned on a subset of the domain with AD.
+* [Symbolic differentiation](https://en.wikipedia.org/wiki/Differentiation_rules): manually find the derivative and compare the values returned on a subset of the domain with AD.
 * [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of symbolic (differentiable) functions, and compare results of AD with FD.

-However, there are many other ways to independently verify the numerical gradient.
+However, there are many other ways to independently verify the numerical gradient, such as the [complex step derivative](https://timvieira.github.io/blog/post/2014/08/07/complex-step-derivative/).
 Another way is to compare the output with a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
 We plan to implement this capability in a future release.

 To run [the tests](src/test/kotlin/edu/umontreal/kotlingrad), execute: `./gradlew test`